mogbee/workaround-run-cordova-ios-simulator-to-windows-from-macos-using-visual-studio/README.md

-# workaround-run-cordova-ios-simulator-to-windows-from-macos-using-xamarin
-This is workaround.
-Run Cordova iOS simulator on Windows from macOS iOS simulator using Xamarin.
+# This is workaround, Run Cordova iOS simulator on Windows from macOS iOS simulator using Visual Studio.

 **This is no support debug mode.**